Skip to main content

 “Yes, Padishah Begum.”
 Salima smiled proudly at her baby, “He had sent Khan-e-Khana his best wishes.”
 The room fell silent all of a sudden as the two ladies stared at each other, and they knew what they were thinking.

 “Do not worry, Salima Begum.”
 Rukaiya reassured, hoping the same “Padshah Akbar will never do injustice to the Khan e Khana.
-We all are indebted to him.”
+We are all indebted to him.”
 Salima nodded in silence.

 Salima Begum had asked for another meeting with the Empress before she left.
 Rukaiya Begum felt uneasy.
 How could she face her cousin now?
 According to the newly arrived instructions from the emperor, Bairam Khan and his ladies were all being sent for a Hajj pilgrimage, while the Emperor chose someone more ‘Suitable’ for the position of Khan-e Khana.
 Munim Khan was chosen by Maham Anga, while Bairam Khan was released from his duties at Din Panah.
 The Emperor did not even meet him or his troops, as he was out hunting.
 Rukaiya knew she needed to call on Jalal immediately before Maham Anga made her son Adham Khan a prominent chief in the army.
 Salima had bowed to her with unsure, teary eyes.
 Rukaiya knew she feared the future of her family.
 Rukaiya Begum gently took her baby in her arms and kissed her cheeks before giving her back to her mother.